Susan Sarandon: Presidential politics

 In the 2008 U.S. presidential election, Sarandon and Tim Robbins campaigned for John Edwards in the New Hampshire communities of Hampton, Bedford, and Dover.
 When asked at We Vote '08 Kickoff Party "What would Jesus do this primary season", Sarandon said, "I think Jesus would be very supportive of John Edwards."
 She later endorsed Barack Obama.

 In the 2012 U.S. presidential election Sarandon, along with film director Michael Moore, said that they were not thrilled with Obama's performance but hoped he would be re-elected.
-She said she and the administration haven't been allies.
-"I wouldn't say the White House has taken me under its wing and made me one of its best buddies," Sarandon said.

 In the 2016 United States presidential election, she made public her support for Senator Bernie Sanders.
 On March 28, 2016, in an interview on All In with Chris Hayes, Sarandon indicated that she and other Sanders supporters might not support Hillary Clinton if Clinton were to be the Democratic nominee for president.
 She stated: "You know, some people feel that Donald Trump will bring the revolution immediately.
 If he gets in, then things will really explode."
 Hayes inquired as to whether it would be dangerous to allow Trump to become president, to which she replied: "If you think that it's pragmatic to shore up the status quo right now, then you're not in touch with the status quo".
 On October 30, 2016, she endorsed Green Party of the United States presidential candidate Jill Stein.

 In an interview with The Guardian published on November 26, 2017, Sarandon said about Hillary Clinton: "I did think she was very, very dangerous.
-We would still be fracking, we would be at war [if she were president]".
+We would still be fracking, we would be at war" if she were president.